MK316/MK316.github.io/README.md

 **Python coding and language research and/or teaching
 _These are small applications that I've been creating while learning Python coding._
 - [Getting a frequency wordlist](https://github.com/MK316/applications/blob/e97cc8a0c51c8009a4a2a0b597cb3962c55dfaf2/Creating_wordlist.ipynb): including wordcloud
-- [Tagging a text](https://github.com/MK316/applications/blob/e97cc8a0c51c8009a4a2a0b597cb3962c55dfaf2/Tagging_CorpusToolKit.ipynb): using Corpus Toolkit (by [Kristopher Kyle](https://kristopherkyle.github.io/professional-webpage/))
+- [Text tagging](https://github.com/MK316/applications/blob/e97cc8a0c51c8009a4a2a0b597cb3962c55dfaf2/Tagging_CorpusToolKit.ipynb): using Corpus Toolkit (by [Kristopher Kyle](https://kristopherkyle.github.io/professional-webpage/))
 - [Condordance](https://github.com/MK316/applications/blob/e97cc8a0c51c8009a4a2a0b597cb3962c55dfaf2/concordance.ipynb): for a given text.
+- Lexical diversity (e.g., TTR) [by Kristopher Kyle](https://github.com/kristopherkyle/lexical_diversity)
 - Basic stats
+- Doing R in Colab

 **Mylinks:**